jakobberndt/jakobberndt.github.io/_pages/research.md

 ## working papers

-<a href="https://arxiv.org/abs/2005.00388" target="_blank">Will-They-Won't-They: A Very Large Dataset for Stance Detection on Twitter</a> (with Nigel Collier, Costanza Conforti, Chryssi Giannitsarou, Flavio Toxvaerd) <br>
+<b>Will-They-Won't-They: A Very Large Dataset for Stance Detection on Twitter</b> (with Nigel Collier, Costanza Conforti, Chryssi Giannitsarou, Flavio Toxvaerd) <br>
 Forthcoming in the <em>Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics (ACL)</em>

 <a href="https://arxiv.org/pdf/2005.00388.pdf" target="_blank">[paper]</a> &nbsp; [slides]